nineteen-ninety-six/tube-without-translation/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this extension
+about: Suggest an idea for this Add-On
-title: "Feature Request: "
+title: "FEATURE REQUEST: "
 labels: enhancement
 assignees: 'YouG-o'
 ---